-Elevage du Bouyssou, a big homey goose farm a short drive from Sarlat, is run by a couple who enjoy their work.
+This big, homey goose farm a short drive from Sarlat is run by a couple who enjoy their work.
 Denis Mazet (the latest in a long line of goose farmers here) spends five hours a day feeding his gaggle of geese.
-His wife Nathalie speaks wonderful English and enthusiastically shows guests around.
-Each evening, she leads a one-hour, kid-friendly tour.
-You'll meet the geese babies, do a little unforced feeding, and hear how every part of the goose (except heads and feet) is used — even feathers (tel.
-05 53 31 12 31, email@example.com)
+Each evening, his wife Nathalie leads a one-hour, kid-friendly tour.
+You can meet the goslings, do a little unforced feeding, and hear how every part of the goose (except heads and feet) is used — even feathers (for pillows).

 National Museum of Prehistory

-The Palais de la Berbie (once the fortified home of Albi's archbishop) has the world's largest collection of Henri de Toulouse-Lautrec's paintings, posters, and sketches.
-The museum displays more than 1,000 of Toulouse-Lautrec's pieces chronologically (tel.
-05 63 49 48 70).
+This museum inside the Palais de la Berbie (once the fortified home of Albi's archbishop) has the world's largest collection of Henri de Toulouse-Lautrec's paintings, posters, and sketches.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-France, the size of Texas, is made up of many distinct regions — including the Dordogne, defined by a river by the same name.
-In the Dordogne, we visit Sarlat, Beynac, and the famous caves at Lascaux before heading into the Languedoc region where we'll explore Carcassonne and Albi.
+France, the size of Texas, is made up of many distinct regions, including the Dordogne, defined by a river by the same name.
+In the Dordogne, we visit Sarlat, Beynac, and the famous caves of Lascaux before heading into the Languedoc region, where we'll explore Carcassonne and Albi.

 Today's Dordogne River carries more holiday-goers than weapons, as the region's economy relies heavily on tourism.
 For an invigorating break from the car or train, you can explore the riverside castles and villages from a canoe.

 Kayaks and canoes are easy to hire.
-Rental places line the river and are happy to pick you up at an agreed-upon spot downstream.
+Rental places line the river, and they're happy to pick you up at an agreed-upon spot downstream.

 You can pop ashore whenever you like.
 There's always a place to stow the canoe, and plenty of welcoming villages…like La Roque-Gageac.